Grand Theft Auto III: Legacy

-Grand Theft Auto III has been frequently included among the greatest video games of all time.
+Grand Theft Auto III has frequently been included among the greatest video games of all time.
 In 2007, GamePro called Grand Theft Auto III the most important video game of all time, explaining the "game's open-ended gameplay elements have revolutionized the way all video games are made".
 Similarly, IGN ranked the game among the "Top 10 Most Influential Games", and GameSpot listed it among the greatest games of all time.
 In 2009, Game Informer wrote that Grand Theft Auto III "changed the gaming landscape forever with its immersive open world sandbox", and in 2016, GamesRadar+ named it the "most important game" of the 2000s.
 Time named it one of the greatest video games of all time in November 2012 and August 2016.
-The game was selected as part of the Game On touring exhibition, demonstrating some of the game's development plans and artwork.
-In 2016, The Strong National Museum of Play inducted Grand Theft Auto III to its World Video Game Hall of Fame.
+The game was selected as part of the Game On touring exhibition, demonstrating some of the development plans and artwork.
+In 2016, the Strong National Museum of Play inducted Grand Theft Auto III to its World Video Game Hall of Fame.

 Grand Theft Auto III is considered to have a leading role in the popularisation of sandbox games, inspiring those such as Crackdown, Mafia, Saints Row, True Crime, and Watch Dogs.
 The term "Grand Theft Auto clone" is frequently used to describe subsequent video games released with similar open-ended gameplay as Grand Theft Auto III.
 While previous video games used open world design, including earlier Grand Theft Auto games, Grand Theft Auto III took this gameplay foundation and expanded it into a 3D world, offering an unprecedented variety of minigames and side-missions.
 Journalist and consultant Tom Bramwell felt the game did not invent a lot of its gameplay features, but "brought them all together".
-Due to its greater success over its predecessors, it is credited with popularising the open-world genre; Dan Houser felt the game made it "one of the most vibrant genres today", and Garbut felt it led to the complexities of Rockstar's future open world games, including the later Grand Theft Auto games and Red Dead Redemption 2 (2018).
-IGNs Jack Harwood thought the game's talk radio station inspired similar inclusions in other open world games, such as Mafia III (2016) and Watch Dogs: Legion (2020).
+Due to its greater success over its predecessors, it is credited with popularising the open-world concept; Dan Houser felt it became "one of the most vibrant genres today", and Garbut felt it led to the complexities of Rockstar's future open world games, including the later Grand Theft Auto games and Red Dead Redemption 2 (2018).
+IGNs Jack Harwood thought the talk radio station inspired similar inclusions in other open world games, such as Mafia III (2016) and Watch Dogs: Legion (2020).